Adjusting for non-confounding covariates in case-control association studies: Main Results

-The above theorem holds for the general outcome prevalence.
-Because $e_P(T_M, T_A)$ has a closed form, it is easy to numerically determine the prevalence values for which \textsc{Mar} is more powerful than \textsc{Adj}.
-It immediately follows from Theorem \ref{theorem1} that \textsc{Mar} is more powerful than \textsc{Adj} in the low outcome prevalence situation, as detailed in Corollary \ref{corollary3}.
+Theorem \ref{theorem1} gives an analytical form for $e_P(T_M, T_A)$, which allows us to evaluate their asymptotic relative efficiencies under different prevalence levels.
+In particular, we have the following result in the rare disease situation.

-\begin{corollary} When the outcome is rare, as indicated by a small $\rho$, the $T_M$ vs. $T_A$ Pitman asymptotic relative efficiency has the following limiting representation:
+\begin{corollary} For rare disease (i.e., $\rho\to0$), the $T_M$ vs. $T_A$ Pitman asymptotic relative efficiency has the following asymptotic expansion:

-where $\lambda_0\ge1$ with $\lambda_0$ being defined in Supplementary Material, and the equality holds if and only if the covariate $X$ is not associated with the outcome ($\beta = 0$). \end{corollary}
+where $\lambda_0\ge1$ with $\lambda_0$ being defined in \eqref{lambda0}, and the equality holds if and only $X$ and $D$ are independent (or equivalently $\beta = 0$). \end{corollary}

-It is not surprising that \textsc{AdjCon} is generally more powerful than \textsc{Adj} since they are based on the same model but the former incorporates more information.
-On the other hand, \textsc{AdjCon} also seems to be more powerful than \textsc{Mar} (Figure \ref{figure12}(C)), and this assertion can be rigorously proved in the rare disease situation, as shown in Theorem \ref{theorem2}. \begin{theorem} When the outcome is rare, as indicated by a small $\rho$, the $T_M$ vs. $T_{AC}$ Pitman asymptotic relative efficiency has the following asymptotic representation:
+It is not surprising that \textsc{AdjCon} is generally more powerful than \textsc{Adj} since the two methods are based on the same model but the former incorporates two additional constraints.
+Furthermore, as indicated in Figure \ref{figure12}(C), \textsc{AdjCon} also appears to be more powerful than \textsc{Mar}.
+The following theorem gives a theoretical justification.

+\begin{theorem} For rare disease (i.e., $\rho\to0$), the $T_M$ vs. $T_{AC}$ Pitman asymptotic relative efficiency has the following asymptotic representation:

-where $\tau\leq 0$ with $\tau$ being defined in Supplementary Material, and the equality holds if and only if the covariate $X$ is independent of the outcome ($\beta=0$). \end{theorem}
+where $\tau\leq 0$ with $\tau$ being defined in (S28) in Supplementary Material, and the equality holds if and only if $X$ and $D$ are independent (or equivalently $\beta=0$). \end{theorem}